Skip to content

 If you want to use a build tool, stick your source files in assets/src.

 Queuing these up works exactly the same as for static files.
-The Assets helper will figure out the correct dist file names via the Webpack generated manifest, so you can just include the original entrypoint file name as it appears in your src directory.
+The Assets helper will figure out the correct dist file names via the Vite generated manifest, so you can just include the original entrypoint file name as it appears in your src directory.

 php